 Yale University will cover expenses directly with Yale-UBC Fox Fellows for 10 months from approximately mid-August 2022 to May 31, 2023.
 Grants include:

 - A stipend covering basic living expenses

-- Health insurance
+- Health insurance (in person only)

 There is no funding to cover any expenses for dependents.